 What is the current status of emergency tests for key workers?

-It is not possible to apply for an emergency test at this time.
+It is only possible to apply for an emergency test if all of the following apply:

 I am currently taking a PassMeFast course, but have developed symptoms associated with COVID-19.
 What should I do?

 If you have coronavirus symptoms, you must stay at home for a minimum of 7 days.
 Do not attend any lessons.
 Please inform PassMeFast as soon as possible, and we will inform your instructor.
 Your emergency test will be cancelled if you have any symptoms.

 My instructor has developed symptoms associated with COVID-19.
 What steps should I take?